photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     Mostly the same installation instructions as for regular Linux servers apply.
     Commands may have to be prefixed with `sudo` when not running as root.
-    Ensure your device meets the [requirements](raspberry-pi.md) before you continue.
+    Ensure your device meets the [requirements](raspberry-pi.md) and has [at least 4 GB of swap](troubleshooting/docker.md#adding-swap) configured before you continue.

 === "ARMv7"